-San Francisco Bay Area native Robert Miller is in his 12th season as the Santa Clara head men's golf after taking the helm of the program in July 2005.
+San Francisco Bay Area native Robert Miller is in his 12th season as the Santa Clara head men's golf coach.

-Miller has done an exceptional job at Santa Clara, guiding the Broncos to numerous team tournament titles and developing his young players into some of the best amateurs in the nation.
-During his first nine seasons the Broncos have claimed eight team titles and have placed among the top-5 on 25 other occasions.
+Miller, who was hired in July 2005, has done an exceptional job at Santa Clara, guiding the Broncos to numerous team tournament titles and developing his players into some of the best amateurs in the nation.

 The 2013-14 campaign was one of Miller’s finest as he directed a young and talented group of players to a seventh place or better finish seven times in 11 tournaments, capped by a second place showing in the West Coast Conference Championship, the Broncos’ highest finish at that event since winning the title in 1998.